oznogon/gattaibushido-public/rules/01_intro.md

 * **Pilot Playbooks** should be printed out in advance so you can each easily choose your team roles and first year school courses (aka "character creation").
 * **Pilot Record Sheets** allow you to keep detailed ongoing notes of your stats, abilities, skills, and class grades.
 Be careful now, these are your permanent records!
 * (***Still In Development***) The Team Harmony Tracker is required to keep up-to-date stats on your pilots’ harmonic frequencies with each other.
 Put one of these on the table for everyone to see.
-* (OPTIONAL) *A four-sided gaming die* might be useful for certain random moments, if you'd rather not burn through cards for them.
-8-sided, 12-sided, and 20-sided also work, as they are all divisible by 4.

 ## Introduction to Play